zooniverse/Panoptes-Front-End/README.md

 ### What to do if it doesn't run

-Try `rm -rf ./node_modules && npm install` to freshen up your dependencies.
+Try `rm -rf ./node_modules && npm ci` to freshen up your dependencies.
 And read the warnings, they should tell you if you're using the wrong version of Node or npm or if you're missing any dependencies.
-If you use `docker-compose` to build and test the site, you shouldn't run into any problems with the Node version, but `docker-compose build` will build a new image with a fresh `npm install`.
+If you use `docker-compose` to build and test the site, you shouldn't run into any problems with the Node version, but `docker-compose build` will build a new image with a fresh `npm ci`.

 ## Testing